-Policy IV.2.2 The City shall prohibit the installation of septic tanks in locations with soils which do not meet installation requirements of Chapter 10D-6, Florida Administrative Code, in effect upon adoption of this Comprehensive Plan.
-Policy IV.2.3 The City shall allow septic tanks to remain in service until such time as a centralized sanitary sewer system is accessible conditional on the following requirements: 1.
-The City shall not issue a building permit for construction of a building
+FACILITY TYPE LEVEL OF SERVICE STANDARD Individual Septic Tanks Standards as specified in Chapter 64E-6, Florida Administrative Code.
+City of Madison Community Sanitary Sewer System 110 gallons per capita per day Policy IV.2.2 The City shall prohibit the installation of septic tanks in locations with soils which do not meet installation requirements of Chapter 64E-6 Florida Administrative Code.
+Policy IV.2.3 ow septic tanks to remain in service until such time as vice is accessible conditional on the following 1.
+The City shall not issue a building permit for construction of a building or facili

-- The City shall not issue a building permit for construction of a building or facility where sanitary sewage is proposed to be disposed using an onsite sewage disposal system in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, where the City's centralized sanitary sewer system is available within 1/4 mile of the area used or zoned industrial or manufacturing, or where a likelihood exists that the onsite sewage disposal system may receive toxic, hazardous or industrial waste; - 2.
-The City shall not issue an occupational license to the owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit from the County Health Department; and - 3.
-The City shall not issue a certificate of land development regulation compliance to a new owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas, or used for industrial or manufacturing purposes, or its equivalent, or who operates a business which has the potential to generate toxic, hazardous or industrial wastewater, when such site is served by an onsite sewage disposal system without first obtaining an annual operating permit for an onsite sewage disposal system from the County Health Department.
+- 1. The City shall not issue a building permit for construction of a building or facility where sanitary sewage is proposed to be disposed using an on-site sewage disposal system in an area zoned industrial on the City's official zoning atlas or used for industrial or manufacturing purposes or its equivalent, where the City's centralized sanitary sewer system is available within 1/4 mile of the area used or zoned industrial or manufacturing or where a likelihood exists that the on-site sewage disposal system may receive toxic, hazardous or industrial waste; - 2.
+The City shall not issue an occupational license to the owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas or used for industrial or manufacturing purposes or its equivalent, when such site is served by an on-site sewage disposal system without first obtaining an annual operating permit from the County Health Department; and - 3.
+The City shall not issue a certificate of land development regulation compliance to a new owner or tenant of a building located in an area zoned industrial on the City's official zoning atlas or used for industrial or manufacturing purposes or its equivalent or who operates a business which has the potential to generate toxic, hazardous or industrial waste water, when such site is served by an on-site sewage disposal system without first obtaining an annual operating permit for an on-site sewage disposal system from the County Health Department.

-POLICIES FOR SOLID WASTE DISPOSAL
+SOLID WASTE FACILITY SUBELEMENT

-Policy IV.2.4 The City hereby establishes the following level of service standards for solid waste disposal facilities:
+GOAL IV.3 - ENSURE THE PROVISION OF PUBLIC SOLID WASTE FACILITIES IN A TIMELY, ORDERLY EFFICIENT AND ENVIRONMENTALLY SOUND MANNER AT AN ACCEPTABLE LEVEL OF SERVICE FOR THE CITY'S POPULATION.

-FACILITY TYPE LEVEL OF SERVICE STANDARD Solid Waste Landfill .76 tons per capita per year
+OBJECTIVE IV.3 The City shall continue to coordinate the extension of, or increase in the capacity of solid waste facilities by scheduling the completion of public facility improvements and requiring that they are concurrent with projected demand.
+Policy IV.3.1 The City hereby establishes the following level of service standards for solid waste disposal facilities: FACILITY TYPE Solid Waste Landfill LEVEL OF SERVICE STANDARD 0.89 tons per capita per year Policy IV.3.2 The City shall maximize the use of solid waste facilities through implementation of a strategy for separation of solid waste for recycling as recycling programs are developed pursuant to Chapter 403.706, Florida Statutes, as amended.

-Policy IV.2.5 The City shall maximize the use of solid waste facilities through implementation of a strategy for separation of solid waste for recycling as recycling programs are developed pursuant to Chapter 403.706, Florida Statutes, in effect upon adoption of this Comprehensive Plan.
+DRAINAGE FACILITY SUBELEMENT

-POLICIES FOR DRAINAGE
+GOAL IV-4 - ENSURE THE PROVISION OF PUBLIC DRAINAGE FACILITIES IN A TIMELY, ORDERLY EFFICIENT AND ENVIRONMENTALLY SOUND MANNER AT AN ACCEPTABLE LEVEL OF SERVICE FOR THE CITY'S POPULATION.

-Policy IV.2.6 The City hereby establishes the following level of service standards for drainage facilities:
+- OBJECTIVE IV.4 The City shall continue to coordinate the extension of, or increase in the capacity of drainage facilities by scheduling the completion of public facility improvements and requiring that they are concurrent with projected demand. - Policy IV.4.1 The City hereby establishes the following level of service standards for drainage facilities: